 What Is Relapse?

-What IS important is that you treat it with the seriousness it deserves and immediately contact your sponsor or support person and put some serious mental work into understanding why you had that drink.
+What is important is that you treat your decision to drink again with the seriousness it deserves and immediately contact your sponsor or support person to put some serious mental work into understanding why you did it.

 If you don’t, you’re setting yourself up for a relapse.

-A relapse is returning to active addiction or drinking (whatever word you want to use for it).
-It’s diving right back into the lifestyle you spent so much hard work escaping.
+A relapse is returning to active addiction or drinking.
+It’s diving back into the lifestyle you spent so much hard work escaping.

-11 Warning Signs You’re Headed For A Relapse
+11 Warning Signs of Relapse You Should Know

 1. You’re struggling to deal with difficult emotions.